University of Minnesota Law School: History

-The school's graduates work in all 50 states and 70 countries around the world.
-The Class of 2020 alone is practicing in 28 states and Washington, D.C.
-The school's alumni include a former U.S. vice president, the CEO of Marriott International, Minnesota Supreme Court justices, representatives at the U.S. Congress, and leaders of major nonprofit organizations.
+The law school's 12th dean is Professor William McGeveran, formerly Minnesota Law’s interim dean for the 2023-24 academic year and a professor with more than 18 years of experience as a faculty member at the Law School.

-Cost of attendance & employment
+Cost of attendance; employment

 Tuition for the 2020–2021 academic year are $43,704 for residents and $52,560 for non-residents.
 Over 95% of the students receive financial aid, including scholarships, to help fund their legal education.
 Law School scholarships are awarded at the time of admission and range from $5,000 to full tuition.
 The median starting salary for the 2015 graduates entering the private sector was over $115,000, with 93% of the Class of 2015 known to be employed as of March 2016.
 The most popular destinations for the 2015 graduates were California, Minnesota, New York, Washington, D.C., and Wisconsin.

 U.S. Supreme Court clerkships

-The law school ranks 17th, tied with Cornell Law School, in graduates securing the most coveted U.S. Supreme Court clerkships in recent years.
-The list of most recent Supreme Court clerks includes Kyle D. Hawkins (Class of 2009), who clerked for Justice Samuel Alito in the 2013 Term, and Amy L. Bergquist (Class of 2007), who clerked for Justice Ruth Bader Ginsburg in the 2010 Term.
+The law school ranked in the top 20 of law schools whose graduates secured U.S. Supreme Court clerkships in recent years.
+They include Kyle D. Hawkins (Class of 2009), who clerked for Justice Samuel Alito in the 2013 Term, and Amy L. Bergquist (Class of 2007), who clerked for Justice Ruth Bader Ginsburg in the 2010 Term.